zjzshyq/zjzshyq.github.io/USL_final_paper.md

 ### 2.1.2 Data statistic
 Using R Language to read the CSV file of the data and check the data.
-Printing the results with the R functions shows there is no Missing value and all data except User.ID are numeric, not category or character which means feature engineering is free.
+Printing the results with the R functions shows there is no Missing value and all data except User.ID are numeric, not category or character which means do not need feature engineering.

 ```R
 > sapply(tripadvisor, class)